 Below is what an Annabelle hydrangea looks like.
 It's the perfect flower to dry and make fun things like hydrangea wreaths or to spray paint different colors!

-I will confess that I did have too much of a good thing when I moved to my almost 100-year-old home a couple of years ago.
-So many people have recently stopped and complimented on how good the yard/house looks.
-I honestly didn’t think it originally looked bad.
-But, it was a little overgrown and I literally had hundreds of these hydrangeas!
-It does look a lot more cleaned up now.
+I will confess that I did have too much of a good thing when I moved to my almost 100-year-old home a few years ago.

 They look like this when they are coming out of the ground.
 It's another one that gets a ton of questions from new homeowners wondering what this is.

 For you non-gardeners, here is a baby hosta with the leaves opening.
 I had to split a bigger plant last year and this is a small one.
 All hostas are friends of mine!